edgedb/easy-edgedb/chapter14/answers.md

 }
 ```

-Now we'll add the reverse lookup to the same query, and call the computed property `visitors`:
+Now we'll add the computed backlink to the same query, and call the link `visitors`:

 ```edgeql
 SELECT Place {